Lynncc6/Awesome-Edge-LLMs/README.md

 ## Open Source Edge Models

-The listed models are base model and are limited to either of the following, and are base model:
+The listed models are base model limited to either of the following:
 - Parameter ≤ 10B
 - Officially claimed edge models